Tag Archives: video

 Not my first commission, but very similar.

 Here are a number of links and videos all with a view to teaching children to enjoy the making of good letters.
-Whether you are a teacher, or a youngster, or an older beginner, there will be much here to stir the interest and get you or your class started .
-Don’t forget the links to Lessons on the right of this page.
+Whether you are a parent, a teacher, a youngster, or an older beginner, there will be much here to stir the interest and get you or your class started .
+Don’t forget the links to “Lessons” on the right of this page and the many art / calligraphy based links to be found elsewhere at Bill’s Space.

 Calli and Graphy